Kulanui Hale

 No analysis available

-I searched for any separate monthly parking charge, parking rental, or parking fee language.
-The remarks only say the unit has assigned/dedicated parking and guest parking, with no fee stated.
+I looked for any separate parking charge, parking rental, or monthly parking fee in the remarks.
+The listings only mention assigned, covered, or guest parking and do not provide any fee information.

 No analysis available